-- With the help of rolling pin and any flat based vessel, and spread it gently into a thin flat layer.
+- With the help of rolling pin, spread it gently into a thin flat circle.

-- Drizzle a tsp of cooking oil or butter or ghee on both the sides of the roti / chapathi.
+- Drizzle a tsp of cooking oil on both the sides of the roti.

 Do not forget to check out another side dish recipe for roti, potato Kurma here in PepperBowl